 Self-confidence can be a trait that we wish we had, but many of us may feel unsure of ourselves.
-At first glance, it might seem rather paradoxical to worry about self-confidence as we often hear about emptiness of self in Buddhist philosophy.
+At first glance, it might seem rather paradoxical to worry about self-confidence as we often hear about the emptiness of self in Buddhist philosophy.
 However, we need self-confidence so that we can function in our regular daily actions in the world.
 Moreover, and most importantly, we need self-confidence in our own nature and in our practice.

 Phakchok Rinpoche says that we shouldn’t focus on the external conditions where we lack self-confidence.
 Instead, he advises us to first think about how we can be confident.
 Here, he shares the good news that for a Buddhist practitioner, it becomes natural and easy to have dignity because that is built into the system.